Auto-Rectify Network for Unsupervised Indoor Depth Estimation: Problem Analysis

-\figref{fig:pose-statistics}(a) shows the camera motion statistics on KITTI~\cite{Geiger2013IJRR} and NYUv2~\cite{silberman2012indoor} datasets.
-KITTI is pre-processed by removing static images, as in done~\cite{zhou2017unsupervised, bian2019depth}.
+\paragraph{Inter-frame camera motions and warping flows.} \figref{fig:pose-statistics} shows the camera motion statistics on KITTI~\cite{Geiger2013IJRR} and NYUv2~\cite{silberman2012indoor} datasets.
+KITTI is pre-processed by removing static images, as done in~\cite{zhou2017unsupervised, bian2021ijcv}.
 We pick one image of every 10 frames in NYUv2, which is denoted as \emph{Original NYUv2}.
 Then we apply the proposed pre-processing (\secref{sec:method}) to obtain \emph{Rectified NYUv2}.
-For all datasets, we compare the decomposed camera pose of their training image pairs \wrt the absolute magnitude and inter-frame warping flow\footnote{We first compute the rotational flow using \equref{eqn:homography}, and then we obtain the translational flow by subtracting the rotational flow from the overall warping flow.
+For all datasets, we compare the decomposed camera pose of their training image pairs \wrt the absolute magnitude and inter-frame warping flow\footnote{We first compute the rotational flow using \equref{eqn:homography}, and then we get the translational flow by subtracting rotational flow from the overall warping flow.
 Here, the translational flow is also called \emph{residual parallax} in \cite{Li2020MannequinChallengeLT}, where it is used to compute depth from correspondences and relative camera poses.}.
 Specifically, we compute the averaged warping flow of randomly sample points in the first image using the ground-truth depth and pose.
-For each point ($u_1$, $v_1$) that is warped to ($u_2$, $v_2$), the flow magnitude is $\sqrt{(u_2-u_1)^2 + (v_2-v_1)^2}$. \figref{fig:pose-statistics}(a) shows that the rotational flow dominates the translational flow in \emph{Original NYUv2} but it is opposite in KITTI.
+For each point ($u_1$, $v_1$) that is warped to ($u_2$, $v_2$), the flow magnitude is $\sqrt{(u_2-u_1)^2 + (v_2-v_1)^2}$. \figref{fig:pose-statistics} shows that the rotational flows dominates the flows in \emph{Original NYUv2} but it is opposite in KITTI.
 Along with the conclusion in \secref{sec:proof} that the depth is supervised by the translation while the rotation behaves as the noise, this answers the question why unsupervised depth learning methods that obtain state-of-the-art results in driving scenes often fail in indoor videos.
-Besides, the results on \emph{Rectified NYUv2} demonstrate that our proposed data pre-processing can address this issue.
+Besides, the results on \emph{Rectified NYUv2} demonstrate that our proposed data pre-processing can effectively address the issue.

-\paragraph{Warping error sensitivity to depth error.} Besides the above statistics, we investigate the relation between warping error and depth error.
-As the network is supervised via the warping, we expect the warping error (px) to be sensitive to depth errors.
-For investigation, we manually generate wrong depths for randomly sampled points and then analyze their warping errors in all datasets. \figref{fig:pose-statistics}(b) shows the results, which shows that the warping error in \emph{Original NYUv2} is about $5$ times smaller than that in KITTI when the sampled points have the same relative error.
-This indicates another challenge in indoor videos against driving scenes.
-Indeed, the issue is due to the fact that the sensitivity will be significantly decreased when the camera translation is small.
-Formally, when ${\bf t}$ is close to ${\bf 0}$, based on \equref{eqn:translation}, we have: